 In 2nd Stage of Hamilton’s Energy Aggregation Program

 Average Resident Would Save $90 Over 15-Month Period

-As a community, Hamiltonians could save upwards of $3 million with full participation by eligible residents under a 2nd stage of Hamilton’s Energy Aggregation Program, which Mayor Kelly Yaede has proposed to the Township Council.
+As a community, Hamiltonians could save upwards of $3 million with full participation by eligible residents under a 2nd stage of Hamilton’s Energy Aggregation Program.

 Under the new installment of the program, Constellation NewEnergy – which submitted the lowest electric supply price – would provide residents electricity at a price about 12% lower than the local utility’s (PSE&G) electricity supply price (known as the price-to-compare), and more than 6 percent below the projected PSE&G price over the 15-month term of the contract.